-- 5. Check the AC output voltage of the inverter by connecting an AC voltmeter to the output terminals (see Figure 2-21) and verify the correct output voltages. - 6.
-Press and release the inverter's ON/OFF switch to turn the inverter off.
+- 6. Press and release the inverter's ON/OFF switch to turn the inverter off.
 The inverter's status indicator and the connected load should go off. - 7.
 Apply AC power to the inverter's AC input.
 After the AC input power is qualified (approximately 15 seconds), the incoming AC power will transfer through the inverter to the inverter's AC output and power the light bulb.
-Verify the inverter's status indicator and the light bulb comes on. - 8.
-Even though the light bulb is on, the inverter is currently disabled (off).
+Verify the inverter's status indicator and that the light bulb comes on.

+- 8. Even though the light bulb is on, the inverter is currently disabled (off).
 Press and release the ON/OFF switch on the inverter to enable (turn-on) the inverter. - 9.
 Disconnect the incoming AC power to the inverter.
-Verify the light bulb remains on, and is now powered by the inverter.
+Verify the light bulb remains on and is now powered by the inverter.

-If the inverter passes all the steps, the inverter is ready for use.
+If the inverter passes all the previous steps, the inverter is ready for use.
 If the inverter fails any of the steps, refer to the Troubleshooting section.

-Figure 2-21, AC Voltage Checks
+Figure 2-22, AC Voltage Checks